cjrpriest/aws-static-site-gcp-build-template/README.md

 1. Encrypt the GCS bucket key file using the previously generated CryptoKey for GCS
     1. Encrypt the file: `gcloud kms encrypt --plaintext-file=gcs-terraform-state-credentials.json --ciphertext-file=gcs-terraform-state-credentials.json.enc --location=global --keyring=gcs --key=deploy`
     1. Destroy the original: `rm gcs-terraform-state-credentials.json`
+1. Encrypt the AWS Secret Access Key using the previously generated CryptoKey for AWS
+    1. Encrypt the secret access key (Note: use the `SecretAccessKey` obtained earlier when you created the `gcp-cloud-build-user` user: `echo -n SecretAccessKey | gcloud kms encrypt --plaintext-file=- --ciphertext-file=- --location=global --keyring=aws --key=deploy | base64`
+    1. Capture the output for use as `[ENCRYPTED_AWS_SECRET_KEY]` later
 1. Build the Terraform and AWS CLI Google Cloud Builders.
 Once built, they will be available Google Build steps
     1. Change directory to `infrastructure/terraform-cloudbuilder` and run `build.sh`
     1. Change directory to `infrastructure/aws-cli-cloudbuilder` and run `build.sh`